 In the end, one of the zippers totally broke on one of them.
 But with the extra clip section it was OK and could still hold everything in place.

-- Larger zippered compartment is compatible with iPad Pro 11 3rd M1 5G 2021,compatible with ipad Air…
+- Larger zippered compartment is compatible with ipad 10th 10.9 inch 2022,compatible with ipad Air…

 - Dimensions: 15.3 x 7.5 x 3.5 inches (L x W x H).
 Smaller zippered one for phones, wallet or…